 - Add e-content collections to the WorldCat knowledge base so users can link to full-text electronic content provided by their library.
 If your library subscribes to OCLC Cataloging Services, you can request use of the WorldCat knowledge base now.
 If your library already uses the WorldCat knowledge base to support other OCLC services, your staff should review your library's collections to make sure they are current and that ILL policies are reflected correctly.

-- Prepare a list of your library's e-content subscriptions to save time setting up access to this content in WorldCat Discovery Services.
+- Prepare a list of your library's e-content subscriptions to save time setting up access to this content in WorldCat Discovery.
 Filter the Excel list of collections available in the central index on the OCLC website to quickly find and enable your library's e-content collections in the OCLC Service Configuration Licensed Content and Metadata module.
-Check the names of your collections in this module to make these databases searchable in WorldCat Discovery Services.
+Check the names of your collections in this module to make these databases searchable in WorldCat Discovery.

 What kind of training is available for library staff?